Bookmark and Share

 Messages Vary

-If you are exchanging emails with someone overseas, watch out for inconsistencies like a variation in the style of the email, language differences, repetitive statements, etc..
+If you are exchanging emails with someone overseas (a bad idea to begin with), watch out for inconsistencies like a variation in the style of the email, language differences, repetitive statements, etc..
 The scammer who initiated the communication with you may not always be the same one that carries it through.
-If something doesn't seem right about the emails you are receiving, then its not right.
+If something doesn’t seem right about the emails you are receiving, then it’s not right.

 Besides looking out for red flags you can take other measures to further protect yourself: